June 24, 2025

 Data on the electrical company cars are retrieved from the provider of the charging stations.

-The emission factor for electricity is the locationbased from Klimakompasset.
-The emission factor for the latest year is typically not yet available when we finish our climate accounting, and therefore the emission factor for the previous year is used, until the latest value is available.
+The emission factors (location- and market based) for electricity is from Klimakompasset.
+The emission factor for the latest year is typically not yet available when we finish our carbon accounting, and therefore the emission factor for the previous year is used, until the latest value is available.

 Scope 3